virtual-labs/exp-gaussian-random-vectors-iiith/experiment/theory.md

 Thus, $Z \sim N(5, 21)$.

-## Isocontours
+## Contours

-A simple and intuituve way to visualize and understand bi-variate gaussian random variables is by *iso-contours*.
-Formally, for a function $f$, **iso-contours** are defined as a set of points given by
+A simple and intuituve way to visualize and understand bi-variate gaussian random variables is by contours.
+Formally, for a function $f$, *contours* are defined as a set of points given by

 $$
 \begin{equation}